-Use the Map feature to visualize workloads that form logical groups (based on labels attached to workloads) and provides an understanding of the traffic flows between workloads.
+Use the Map to visualize workloads that form logical groups (based on labels attached to workloads) and to better understand the traffic flows between workloads.

 The map feature is available in the PCE Classic UI and the PCE New UI.